Category intelligence brief

 What are research robots?

-Academic and research robotics platforms pushing the boundaries of what machines can learn and do.
-The ui44 database currently tracks 39 robots in this category from 30 manufacturers.
+Academic and research robotics platforms pushing the boundaries of what machines can learn and do in the lab and beyond.
+The ui44 database currently tracks 48 robots in this category from 39 manufacturers.

 How many research robots are in the ui44 database?

-ui44 currently tracks 39 research robots from 30 different manufacturers including AIST, Aldebaran / Maxtronics, Backyard Brains, Duke University, Engineered Arts, and 25 more.
+ui44 currently tracks 48 research robots from 39 different manufacturers including AIST, Aldebaran / Maxtronics, Backyard Brains, Clearpath Robotics, Duke University, and 34 more.
 Browse the full robot directory to see all categories.

 What can research robots do?